How Much Is Pet Insurance in New York?

 Pet type and breed

-Cats and dogs cost different amounts to insure, and your pet's breed makes a big difference too.
-Cats are usually cheaper to insure, with annual premiums from $246 to $979, while dogs cost $697 to $1,311 per year since they tend to have more health problems and pricier vet bills.
+Cats and dogs cost different amounts to insure, and your pet's breed makes a big difference.
+Cats are cheaper to insure, with annual premiums from $246 to $979, while dogs cost $697 to $1,311 per year.
+Dogs have more health problems and higher vet bills than cats.

 birthday icon